pynucastro/pynucastro/docs/source/intro.rst

   evaluate it at a specified temperature and plot its temperature dependence.

+* :func:`RatePair <pynucastro.rates.rate.RatePair>`: For a single nuclear process,
+  this holds the corresponding forward and reverse rates.

 * :func:`Library <pynucastro.rates.rate.Library>`: This is a collection of
   rates (for example, the entire ReacLib library).
 It provides methods for filtering out rates based on different sets of rules.